WokLibCodeClub/.github/profile/README.md

 ![bbc micro:bit v2](microbit_v2-removebg.png)

 We will create a 2-player game to see who has the fastest reactions.
 We will start by creating a simple game that shows an image after a random amount of time - then whoever presses their button first is the winner.
-We will then extend the program to make a timed game that will count how may times each player clicks their button first before the time runs out.
+We will then extend the program to count as each player wins a round.
+The first player to reach a pre-defined number of rounds will be the winner!

 This PowerPoint file [Quick Reaction Game](https://docs.google.com/presentation/d/1A_yYni3wPlvpQjE0PzA4IlrCi02OqVHw/edit?usp=drive_link&ouid=116750909637562215455&rtpof=true&sd=true) shows steps for building the project.

 Last week week we used the micro:bit to make an *Apple Catcher* game where you have to catch as many falling apples as you can in 30 seconds.
 This used blocks from the Advanced *Game* set of blocks.

 This PowerPoint file
 [Apple Catcher Game](https://docs.google.com/presentation/d/1ZkbG4B5GBoNTQCQ7aiXyluyf0LMRHlWk/edit?usp=drive_link&ouid=116750909637562215455&rtpof=true&sd=true)
 shows the steps for building the project.